 Talking to suppliers

-Similar to the customer conversation, due diligence will also uncover outstanding debts, how the business is perceived by its suppliers, how it compares to any competitors with whom they have a supplier relationship, and if a change of ownership would impact on supplier agreements.
+Due diligence will also uncover outstanding debts, how its suppliers perceive the business, how it compares to competitor’s supplier relationships, and if a change of ownership would impact any supplier agreements.

 Investigating and comparing financials